Louise Grayson's photographs explore how people are entwined with one another, and their environment, in inherently similar ways across the globe.

 She has mounted several major photo essay projects, each spanning years of work —Rituals At Dawn, Streets Apart, Releasing Dragons—and one book, The Guardians, which explores the community that preserves the World War I Anzac legacy in both Europe and Australia.

-Louise currently lives with her partner Alistair, and their Cairn Terrier, Geordie on their farm in the Byron Bay Hinterland, Australia
+She currently lives with her partner Alistair, and their Cairn Terrier, Geordie between their farm in the Byron Bay Hinterland and Brisbane, Australia